An Addict’s Reasons for Saying No to Themselves

 Yes, it’s taken me this long to learn that if you just sit through discomfort, it will pass.
 It’s the precise act of trying to name it and then doing something about that which causes my suffering.

 The difference now is that when I have one of my extreme feelings, I try to look at them the way I would a bad acid trip.
 For the record, I never did acid nor had any desire to.
 I was someone who didn’t do drugs that would help me experience myself more; I did ones that helped me experience myself less.
 But I can nevertheless imagine what a bad acid trip would feel like.
-So I pretend that’s what’s happening when I become absolutely convinced I suddenly see something clearly, and it happens to be the opposite of how I normally feel about it.
+So I pretend that’s what’s happening when I become absolutely convinced I suddenly see something clearly, and it’s the opposite of how I normally feel about it.
 I take a beat.
-We talk in recovery about how we need to pause when agitated.
-For me, that pause sometimes has to be an hour, a day, or even a week.
-Eventually I come back around.
-I often look at the feelings I was absolutely convinced were deep core beliefs as a trip through temporary insanity.
+We talk in recovery circles about how we need to pause when agitated.
+For me, that pause sometimes needs to last an hour, a day, or even a week.
+Eventually, I come back around.
+I often look back at the fleeting feelings I’d been absolutely convinced were deep core beliefs as a trip through temporary insanity.

 In other words, to paraphrase another classic Carrie Fisher quote, “I now feel very sane about how crazy I am.”
 I hope one day to be very sane about how sane I am.
 But I’m not holding my breath.